 Laying and building upon these foundations will take time, so - in parallel - we are also taking steps that will deliver tangible improvements in the shorter-term.
-We have already identified some key areas of focus where we are developing and using enhanced data analysis to evaluate the regulatory position and inform our policy developments.
+We have already identified some key areas of focus where we are developing and using enhanced data analysis to evaluate the regulatory position and inform our policy developments, including the Consumer Protection Review programme.

 Examples include our approach to continuing competence, understanding diversity in the sector, and our risk-based approach to AML inspections.
 We are also exploring greater use of machine-learning, eDiscovery and other available tools where they can enhance our day-to-day tasks and make our processes more efficient.